 When we talk about “financial aid,” we’re actually talking about several different types of assistance.

 Scholarships are another form of gift aid and do not have to be repaid.
-Scholarships may be based on financial need and student achievement.
+Scholarships may be based on financial need and/or student achievement.
 PNW automatically considers all freshmen applicants for merit-based scholarships.
 Students may also apply for a number of specialty PNW scholarships and external scholarships.

-Nearly every student from the United States completing a FAFSA and meeting financial aid requirements is eligible for some form of federal loan.
-Federal student loans offer fixed interest rates that are usually lower than private loans, and they have more flexible repayment and deferment options.
+Most students who complete a FAFSA and meet financial aid requirements are eligible for some form of federal loan.
+Federal student loans offer fixed interest rates and flexible repayment and deferment options.
 Private loans may also be an option for students.
 Loans must be repaid.

 The Federal Work Study program provides part-time jobs for eligible students.
 The money earned through work study jobs is paid directly to the student, to help with living and educational expenses.

 |FAFSA Available for 2022-23 aid year||October 1, 2021|